Mirasol Chili Peppers

 The name Mirasol means “looking at the sun” in Spanish, which describes the way these peppers grow on the plant.
-They are known asGuajillo in their dried form, which are one of the main chiles used in traditional mole sauces.
+They are known as “Guajillo Peppers” in their dried form, which are one of the main chiles used in traditional mole sauces.

 It is perfect for chicken, fish, potato, or pork dishes and adds a delicious spiciness to salsas, stews, chilis and mole sauces.
 They are very common in Peruvian cooking.